gantry/docs/pages/01.gantry5/05.advanced/04.creating-layout-presets/docs.md

 ## Spanning a Sidebar Across Multiple Sections

 In this section, we will demonstrate two YAML files that create one and two sidebar sections that span across multiple sections of the site.
-This is useful in cases where you want to have additional sections, such as your header and footer, share vertical space with the sidebar.
+This is useful in cases where you want to have additional sections, such as your header and footer, share horizontal space with the sidebar.

 ```yaml
 preset: